ioBroker/ioBroker.socketio/README.md

 ## Brief description of concept
 ### Object
 Object is description of data point or group.
-Group could content other datapoints in this case it called channel or channels in this case it called device.
+Group could content other datapoints in this case it called channel.
+If group consists of other channels in this case it called device.

-It is meta information that describes this data point and could content: max/min value, unit, name, default value, type of value, information for adapter for communication (e.g. ip address) and so on.
+Object is meta information that describes data point and could content: max/min value, unit, name, default value, type of value, information for adapter for communication (e.g. ip address) and so on.

 ### State
 State is actual value of the data point and presented by javascript object: